ia-Simon/opengl-checkers/README.md

 Compile with the flags for OpenGL/GLU/GLUT and IrrKlang libs, and `--std=c++17` for a compiler with c++17 capabilities.

+Compile the game in the same folder as src/, audios/ and textures/.

 ## Controls
 ---
 ```